-They will normally develop within 2 - 10 days after contact with the bacteria and usually include headache, loss of energy and appetite, nausea, chest pains, muscle aches, and high fever.
+They will normally develop within 2 - 10 days after contact with the bacteria and usually include:

 This pneumonia is a pulmonary infection and is contracted by inhaling water vapor or droplets containing the legionella bacteria.